MuhammadSulaiman001/opengl-lab/docs/Getting Started.md

     * `C:\Program Files\Git\bin`
 6. Add `msbuild` to PATH,
     - To find `msbuild.exe`: Open Visual Studio 2022 -> Tools menu -> Command Line -> Developer Command Prompt -> Run `where msbuild` -> copy the path[^2] and add it to PATH
-    - This allows you to build any `.sln` from command-line (ex. powershell), so you don't have to open the solution (.sln) in VS in order to build the projects (especially if you do clone opensource projects alot :smile:)
+    - This allows you to build any `.sln` from command-line (ex. powershell), so you don't have to open the solution (.sln) in VS in order to build the projects (especially if you do clone opensource projects a lot :smile:)

 ### Build projects in this repo